VincentBounce/WindowsContextMenuTools/README.md

 Install:

 - Run 'ALL-Install.cmd' to install all features.
-- Delete .reg files corresponding to the features you don't want
+- You can delete the .reg files corresponding to the features you don't want, so 'ALL-Install.cmd' will ignore it.
-- Run a .reg if you want to install just one
+- Run a .reg if you want to install just one.
-- You can run install as many times as you want, it always delete previous install
+- You can run install as many times as you want, it always delete previous installation.

+Uninstall:

+- Just run 'ALL-Uninstall.reg'
+- To remove the default 'Open in Terminal' setup by Windows Terminal, run 'Windows-Terminal-[remove-default-menu-need-restart].reg'
+- To restore it, run 'Windows-Terminal-[restore-default-menu-need-restart].reg'